balderdashy/sails-docs/Contributing-to-Sails.md

 ## Test
 Please write a test for your addition/fix.
 I know it kind of sucks if you're not used to it, but it's how we maintain great code.
-You
-For our test suite, I'm using [mocha](http://visionmedia.github.com/mocha/).
+For our test suite, we use [mocha](http://visionmedia.github.com/mocha/).
 You can run the tests with `npm test`.
 If run into trouble with this part, please reach out to the Google Group!

 ![Screen Shot 2013-02-12 at 2.56.59 PM.png](http://i.imgur.com/dalbOdZ.png)